blaserlab/datascience.curriculum/README.md

 * You can use your personal computer.
 Most/all of the software we use in the course is available for Mac and PC and will run directly on your machine.
 If you own the computer, just install the programs below.
 If it is a lab computer, have your IT admin install the programs.
 * You may have access to a lab server running R.  This will be linux-based and will run everything we will be using in the course.
 * You can register for the course at the Ohio Supercomputing Center.
-Details to follow.
+Details will be sent by email.
 * You can use an existing academic account at the Ohio Supercomputing center.
 The cost for what we will be doing will be tiny and this has the advantage of being a computing environment you may already be familiar with and have used/will use for your work.

 R studio cloud (now Posit cloud) is not a great option for the course or for your academic research.
 It is subscription-based and the rates are exorbitant compared to what you will pay at a supercomputing center at your academic institution.

+The best computing option for this class will be what you wish to use for your own research projects.

-Here are links to the programs we will be using:
+If you wish to work on your local computer, here are links to the programs we will be using:

 * [R](https://cran.rstudio.com/) (critical)
 * [Rstudio](https://www.rstudio.com/products/rstudio/download/#download) (critical)